mapsplugin/cordova-plugin-googlemaps-doc/v1.4.0/Terms-of-Services/README.md

-Thank you for using phonegap-googlemaps-plugin.
+Thank you for using cordova-googlemaps-plugin.

 You can use this plugin in your application for free or business.
 However you need to follow the terms of service.